build-on-aws/content/posts/owasp-top-10-defined/03-what-is-an-injection-attack.md

 As you can see in the above animated GIF, we get a nice alert pop-up with the text we entered.
 This is not supposed to happen.
 We shouldn't be able to interact with the page using the search box in this way.
 What you are seeing here is a DOM XSS attack.

 Next, lets formulate the attack from the command line using the `curl` command.
-When I run the command I'll run it against the URL of the Juice Shop applicaiton and I have created an environment variable using the command `export JUICESHOP_URL=<Your Juice Shop URL>`.
+When I run the command, I'll run it against the URL of the Juice Shop applicaiton and I have created an environment variable using the command `export JUICESHOP_URL=<Your Juice Shop URL>`.

 Let's run a similar command to initiate an XSS attack.